thoughtbot/ios-on-rails/release/ios-on-rails.md

 	    return self;
 	}

-This custom init method first creates a `sessionConfiguration`.
-We could just use the default NSURLSessionConfiguration that is returned from NSURLSessionConfiguration's class method `defaultSessionConfiguration` to create our NSURLSession.
+This custom `-init` method first creates a `sessionConfiguration`.
+We could just use the default `NSURLSessionConfiguration` that is returned from `NSURLSessionConfiguration`'s class method `defaultSessionConfiguration` to create our `NSURLSession`.
 However, we also want to change our timeout properties to 30 seconds and add some HTTP headers.

-Next, we use that `sessionConfiguration` to create an NSURLSession, and set that session as the `_session` property on our singleton.
+Next, we use that `sessionConfiguration` to create an `NSURLSession`, and set that session as the `_session` property on our singleton.

 ### Setting the Session Headers